Want to Sell Your Home? New Mandatory Fee. Portland, 2018.

 Want to see what I did about this?
 (2018 update!)

 The rules for the home energy score program do exclude foreclosures and short sales.
 There may also be exceptions for certain homeowners who can demonstrate hardship.
-See the complete list of proposed exemptions on page 4 of this document.

 Under the current rules, an energy score must be completed before a home can be listed on the Portland real estate market.
 This includes “Coming Soon” listings!